-Do you really think a billionaire would lose time and effort to write a sugar coated self-help book for people working minimal wage jobs?
+Do you really think that a billionaire would lose time and effort to write a sugar-coated self-help book for people working minimum wage jobs?
 Hahaha.
 The guy just founds a fool and makes him write a book filled with cliches such as:

 Wake up early and work.